 With advancements in biotech, many researchers can now focus on many different life sciences fields that can improve quality of life, such as precision surgery, immunotherapy, and genetics.

 To illustrate, in precision surgery, there has been a rise in robotics studies to improve surgical procedures and their corresponding surgical outcomes.
-Surgeons can now leverage AI or artificial intelligence tools to perform less invasive and more accurate surgical operations on their patients.
+As a result, surgeons can now leverage AI or artificial intelligence tools to perform less invasive and more accurate surgical operations on their patients.
 On top of this, AI also offers doctors better insight into their chosen treatment methods.

 5. An Increase in the Digital Assessment, Diagnosis, and Treatment of Patients

 The transformation and evolution of the digital aspect of businesses have been around for centuries.
-All of these have set forth better access for consumers and more enhanced marketing strategies for corporations.
+These have set forth better consumer access and enhanced marketing strategies for corporations.
 In 2023, there will be an increase in the digitalization aspect of biotech through the possibility of online and remote assessment, diagnosis, and treatment of patients around the world.

 6. A More Value-Based Pricing of Biotech Products

 More laws, regulations, and protocols are passed to drive down the prices of these biotech products produced in pharmaceutical and nutraceutical laboratories.
-More and more companies are now showcasing real-live demos of their drug efficacy.
-The reason for this is so the consumers can get a first-hand glimpse of the real value of these products.
-Doing this can dampen the cost of medicine; at the same time, it provides valuable evidence to the key consumers of the products.
+In addition, more and more companies are showcasing real-live demos of their drug efficacy.
+The reason for this is so the consumers can get a first-hand glimpse of the actual value of these products.
+Doing this can dampen the cost of medicine; at the same time, it provides valuable evidence to the critical consumers of the products.

 7. More Data Management and Integration Through Cloud